copyme/copyme.github.io/_pages/about.md

 obtained a master degree in computer science in 2014, and where I currently pursues doctoral studies.

-My research focuses on topological and geometrical alterations of digital sets induced by digitized rigid motions defined on regular grids.
+My research focuses on topological and geometrical alterations induced by digitized rigid motions defined on regular grids.